 There are not a lot of hydrogen refueling stations outside of some of the largest cities across the globe, and so it will likely be difficult for you to find refueling stations consistently.
 In addition, hydrogen-powered vehicles are still very expensive, keeping them outside of the reasonable reach of most people.
 For example, the starting price of a 2021 Toyota Mirai is $49,500.

 Good Hydrogen Cars On The Market

 If you really want to buy a hydrogen vehicle right now, you will need to live in California if you live in the U.S. If you do and are up for the challenge, there are a couple of solid options on the market.

 The 2018 Toyota Mirai fuel cell electric vehicle is beautiful and comes with three years or $15,000 worth of free fuel, whichever comes first.
 It can drive approximately 300 miles without needing to refuel and takes only 5 minutes to do so once you need to.
-You can lease it for around $349 a month or purchase it for a cool $58,365.
-However, it is only available in the state of California.
+You can lease it for around $349 a month or purchase it for a cool $58,365, but it is only available in the state of California.